The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Quick Conclusion and Open Problems

-\item As we have noted in Section \ref{sec:intro-no-endmarker}, since the deterministic and the nondeterministic models of pushdown automata can be viewed as special cases of the probabilistic model, Lemma \ref{final-technical-lemma} provides an upper bound of the stack-state complexity of transformation for the deterministic and nondeterministic models.
-However, it seems likely that a much better upper bound can be achieved on the stack-state complexity of transformation. \end{enumerate}
+\item As we have noted in Section \ref{sec:intro-no-endmarker}, since the deterministic and the nondeterministic models of pushdown automata can be viewed as special cases of the probabilistic model, Proposition \ref{deleting-endmarker} also provides an upper bound of the stack-state complexity of transformation for the deterministic and nondeterministic models.
+However, it seems likely that a much better upper bound can be achieved on the stack-state complexity of transformation by other proof arguments (based on, e.g., grammars). \end{enumerate}

 \oldbibliography\thebibliography [1]{ \oldbibliography{#1} }